bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

 ![png](/images/datamining/output_62_2.png)

 The Random Forest model was better at predicting death than survival like the logistic regression model.
-However, the ROC values were worse at 0.65 both both classes.
+However, the ROC values were worse at 0.65 for both classes.
 The F1 score for predicting death was 0.714 while it was 0.2 (very low) for predicting survival.
 Since there was not much of a difference between which scoring metric used, this model was only run once using all variables.

 ### SVM Feature Selection